Cricket: Receivers looking for long-term buyer for online app CricHQ

 The app provides a digital scorebook, a statistical database and administrative support for cricket players and clubs worldwide, which can be operated from mobile devices.

-Former New Zealand captains Brendon McCullum and Stephen Fleming are past directors, while internationals McCullum, Faf du Plessis, Ravichandran Ashwin and Mike Hussey are among the investors.
+Former New Zealand captains Brendon McCullum and Stephen Fleming are past directors who remain investors, alongside a host of other internationals such as Faf du Plessis, Ravichandran Ashwin and Mike Hussey.

-Fleming's shareholding was sold in May 2014, according to the Bizdb website.

 The Herald understands shareholders received an email last month about a proposed capital raising mission and a push to employ more staff to meet demands for the app's services.